keera-studios/hcwiid/README.md

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=ivanperez-keera&url=https://github.com/ivanperez-keera/hcwiid&title=HCwiid&language=&tags=github&category=software)

 This is a refurbished version of hcwiid.
-It will include most of cwiid, and I've already began to include extra functions that I find useful.
+It will include most of cwiid, and I've already begun to include extra functions that I find useful.
 If you find something in cwiid which is not included here and you need it, please let me know/send a pull request.